Code-Institute-Submissions/meltaylor78-holiday_planner/README.md

 ### Manual Functional Testing;
-The site was manualy tested to ensure that all the functionality was workign and the site was responsive accross the device types.
+The site was manualy tested to ensure that all the functionality was working and the site was responsive accross the device types.
-Through the developmen cycle the site was tested on firefox using "Responsive Design Mode" to ensure that lay-out and features were responsive to different device types.
+Through the development cycle the site was tested on firefox using "Responsive Design Mode" to ensure that lay-out and features were responsive to different device types.

 **Navbar:**

-The nav bar was a standard bootstrap navbar, when tetsing on desktop no issues was identified.
+The nav bar was a standard bootstrap navbar, when testing on desktop no issues were identified.
 When tetsing on a mobile devices, the expected function was once the user touched the three bar ICON the nav bar would pop out and then collapse once the link was selected.
 During testing, a bug was identifed, where the nav bar on mobile functioned as far as it opened and took the user to the clicked anchor point, but it did not collapse after the link was clicked.